I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 Calculator Agent

-We wrap the Agent with Strands Agents' A2AServer and expose it as a FastAPI app.
-For the calculation tool, we'll use strands_tools.calculator provided by Strands as is.
+We wrap the Agent with Strands Agents' A2AServer and expose it as a FastAPI application.
+The calculation tool uses strands_tools.calculator provided by Strands as-is.

-AgentCore Runtime injects the environment variable AGENTCORE_RUNTIME_URL for A2A, which we pass to A2AServer's http_url.
-This URL goes into the url field of the Agent Card, and the client sends JSON-RPC requests there.
+AgentCore Runtime injects the environment variable AGENTCORE_RUNTIME_URL for A2A, so we pass it to the http_url of A2AServer.
+This URL goes into the url field of the Agent Card, and the client sends JSON-RPC to that endpoint.

 terraform/agent/calculator/server.py